Blacksuan19/structx/docs/guides/token-tracking.md

 Token usage is tracked across four main steps:

-1. **Analysis**: Analyzing your query to determine what to extract
+1. **Refinement**: Refining and expanding the query for better extraction (skipped if a model is provided)
-2. **Refinement**: Refining and expanding the query for better extraction
+2. **Guide Generation**: Generating a guide for the extraction process
-3. **Schema Generation**: Generating the data model for extraction
+3. **Schema Generation**: Generating the data model for extraction (skipped if a model is provided)
 4. **Extraction**: Performing the actual data extraction (potentially multiple calls)

 ## Token Usage with Multiple Queries